GoranButkovic/Euler_forward/README.md

-We are solving the second-order ordinary differential equation for a simple harmonic oscillator:
+We are solving a second-order ordinary differential equation for a simple harmonic oscillator:

 $$\ddot y+y=0$$